veeragoni/hpc-maintenance/README.md

 - Exact fault matching and exclusions:
   - Approved fault codes are matched exactly from config/approved_fault_codes.json.
   - Hosts in config/excluded_hosts.json are skipped before any action.
+- **Drain state override:**
+  - Set `SKIP_DRAIN_CHECK=true` in `.env` to globally skip drain checks, OR use `--skip-drain-check` CLI flag for per-command override
+  - When enabled, the drain command is still issued but the workflow proceeds immediately without waiting for IDLE+DRAIN state
+  - CLI flag takes precedence and can be used without modifying configuration files
+  - Available on: `felix run`, `felix loop`, `felix stage`, and `felix drain` commands
+  - Use this for urgent maintenance scenarios or when you need to schedule regardless of node state
+  - WARNING: Using this override may schedule maintenance while jobs are still running on the node

 ## CLI Options